axnyang/CS401/index.md

                             lyrics_herokuapp = re.sub(r'[\[].*?[\]]', '', lyrics_herokuapp.replace('\n', ' '))
                             lyrics_herokuapp = re.sub(',', '', lyrics_herokuapp)

+                            # If everything failed, return empty string

                             if (lyrics_herokuapp == "" or len(lyrics_herokuapp.split())<3):
+                                lyrics.append("")
                                 raise ValueError('No lyrics OR lyrics smaller or equal to 2 words found')

+                            # If it worked fine, we simply append the lyrics to the list
                             else:
                                 lyrics.append(lyrics_herokuapp)
                         else: